faq

 What is authentication_required: false actually telling me?

-It means at least one CVE affecting the queried version has an unauthenticated attack path — an attacker does not need valid credentials to exploit it.
+It means at least one CVE affecting the queried version has an unauthenticated attack path.
+An attacker does not need valid credentials to exploit it.
 The field uses conservative (all-false) aggregation: if any CVE in the matching ranges is unauthenticated, the field is false.
 This reflects real-world risk: a single unauthenticated exploit path is sufficient for an attacker.

 How does version matching work?